Pierre Boquin: Activity in the Electorate of the Palatinate

 He was appointed Professor of Theology at the University of Heidelberg in 1557.
 He served as dean of the theological faculty, and Frederick III tapped him to serve on the church council due to his Reformed opinions.
 In June 1560, he participated in a disputation with Saxon Lutherans from the court of John Frederick II on the Lord's Supper, chiefly against Johann Stössel.
-He also he participated in the Maulbronn Colloquy in April 1564, a debate with the Lutheran theologians of Württemberg, chiefly Jakob Andreae, over the presence of Christ in the Eucharist.
+He also participated in the Maulbronn Colloquy in April 1564, a debate with the Lutheran theologians of Württemberg, chiefly Jakob Andreae, over the presence of Christ in the Eucharist.
 There is currently no consensus on how large a role should be attributed to Boquin in the composition of the Heidelberg Catechism, although he was certainly a prime theological authority in that period alongside the principal author Zacharias Ursinus.
 He supported the doctoral promotion of the Englishman George Withers at the University of Heidelberg in 1568, which in part helped to ignite the controversy over church discipline between the Calvinist disciplinist party and Thomas Erastus.